ClintKan/ecommerce_terraform_deployment/README.md

 7. **Documentation**:
    - Created a comprehensive README file documenting the process, challenges faced, and potential optimizations for future iterations.

 ## Issues/Troubleshooting
 - **Instance Configuration Issues**: Initially faced challenges with incorrect security group settings that prevented communication between the frontend and backend EC2s.
 This was resolved by correctly configuring the security groups to allow necessary traffic.
 - **Database Connection Errors**: Encountered issues connecting to the RDS database due to incorrect environment variable settings.
 This was rectified by ensuring that the settings in `settings.py` were appropriately configured.

 ## Optimization
 - Future improvements could include:
   - Implementing more advanced monitoring solutions to provide insights into application performance.
   - Considering the use of containerization (e.g., Docker) for the application deployment to simplify dependency management and scaling.
   - Automating the database migrations further within the CI/CD pipeline for smoother updates and changes.
+  - Creating two RDS Databases instead of one.
+This would bring about redundancy on all tiers not just the first two layers.
+  - Setting up HTTPS - using SSL/TSL certs — for a more secure connection
+  - Use Route53 to set up a custom DNS name - i.e. ecommerce.com
+  - Using Modules to make the terraform code re-usable.
+  - Creating of an S3 bucket to better manage/handle the terraform state file.
+Having a centralized
+  - Better management of the database username & password in my code.

 ## Business Intelligence
 - Questions to consider: